Expeditus: Legends

 According to tradition, Expeditus was a Roman centurion in Armenia who became a Christian and was beheaded during the Diocletian Persecution in AD 303.
 The day he decided to become a Christian, the Devil took the form of a crow (a snake in some versions of the legend) and told him to defer his conversion until the next day.
 Expeditus stamped on the bird and killed it, declaring, "I'll be a Christian today!"

-Expeditus was included in martyrologies in Italy before 1781.
-There was a tradition that Expeditus could be called upon to help settle overly long legal cases.
-His feast of April 19 is widely celebrated.
-Expedite is venerated in Europe and strongly in Latin America.
-Brazil has ceremonies in São Paulo and crowds attending ceremonies to mark his April 19 feast day can reach in the hundreds of thousands.

-Many stories circulated about the origin of the cultus of Expeditus.
+Various stories circulated about the origin of the cultus of Expeditus.
 One states that it began when a package marked expedite (meaning 'be ready' or alternately 'loosen') arrived with unidentified relics or statues.
 The recipients assumed that the statuary or relics belonged to an Expeditus, and so veneration began.
 Such an account is set in France in 1781.
 A case containing the relics of a saint, who was formerly buried in the Denfert-Rochereau catacombs of Paris, was delivered at a convent in the city.
 The senders had written expédit on the case, to ensure fast delivery of the remains.
 The nuns assumed that "Expédit" was the name of a martyr, and prayed for his intercession.
 When their prayers were answered, veneration spread rapidly through France and on to other Roman Catholic countries.

 Another version of the story takes place in New Orleans, Louisiana, which was strongly influenced by French Catholic culture through the colonial period.
 This account says that Our Lady of Guadalupe Chapel (New Orleans) received a large shipment of statues of various saints, and that one case lacked an identifying label.
 It was labeled "Expedite" (Expédit in French), so the residents assumed that must be the saint's name.
-Expédit still figures prominently in Louisiana Creole folklore and is revered through amulets, flowers, candles, and intercessory prayers.
+The church has a statue of Expéditus, who still figures prominently in Louisiana Creole folklore and is revered through amulets, flowers, candles, and intercessory prayers.

+Veneration

+His feast of April 19 is widely celebrated.
+Expedite is venerated in Europe and strongly in Latin America.
+Brazil has ceremonies in São Paulo and crowds attending ceremonies to mark his April 19 feast day can reach in the hundreds of thousands.
+St Expedite is also venerated by Orthodox Christians being a pre-schism saint.

+Patronage

+At first, he was invoked for urgent causes.
+In 1781 Pope Pius VI proclaimed him protector of merchants and seafarers.
+There was a tradition that Expeditus could be called upon to help settle overly long legal cases.
+Expeditus is the patron saint of Acireale, Sicily.

 Iconographical depiction

 Expeditus' typical depiction in artwork is as a young Roman centurion.
 The soldier is squashing a crow beneath his right foot and bearing a clock in early images.
 Later depictions have Expeditus holding a cross, inscribed with the Latin word hodie ("today").
 A banderole with the word cras ("tomorrow" in Latin) emerges from the crow's mouth.

-Although in the English language a crow's cry is rendered as "caw caw," in Italian the sound is "cra cra.", and Latin version was "cras cras".